Canadian Softball Associations

 The Nepean Sunday Mixed Softball League

 The Nepean Sunday Mixed Softball League is a co-ed recreational league that plays its games on Sunday evenings, usually at the Nepean Sportsplex (Hamilton Yards) or Trend Arlington (off Greenbank Road) ball diamonds.
+The Nepean Sportsplex, located at 1701 Woodroffe Ave, is Ottawa’s largest recreation centre, featuring two baseball diamonds alongside its aquatic centre, arenas, and curling facility.
+A Nepean Sportsplex map is available on the City of Ottawa website to help players find the ball diamonds and parking areas.

 The league originated in 1986 run by Lawrence Chiabai, and a gentleman whose name is in question at this time.
 That first year the league had 6 teams playing at a diamond in the Rockcliffe Air Force Base.